jerryjappinen/bellevue-docs/overview/notes.md

 - Vue components have to be written in a certain way to work with TS.
 - Vue components are generally very simple, so TS usefulness is limited.
 - We already have linting for all languages and some level of IntelliSense in VS Code available.
+- Most functionality depends on run-time stuff, how useful will TS be with Vue?

 # Project features